 Statement

 This series explores metaphors of connection and transformation as I attempt to transform the land I am responsible for into something more sustainable.
-It is a diary of my thoughts about issues facing the environment on a larger scale but from a more tangible and intimate perspective of this backyard microcosm.
-Ideas of manipulation and chance, belonging, and desire and destruction all come into play - all while being very aware of the connection between my impact on this space and its impact on me.
+It is a diary of my thoughts on the issues facing the environment on a larger scale, but from a more tangible, intimate perspective of this backyard microcosm.
+Ideas of manipulation and chance, belonging, desire, and destruction all come into play - all while being very aware of the reciprocal connection between my impact on this space and its impact on me.

 My garden is a place where an altered landscape creates a longing for connection and sanctuary.
 Yet a sense of wonder remains.
 It is a process dependent on light, time, water, and alchemy - as is the process of creating the initial images.
 Working with the earth and the images reminds me of the power of being present in the moment and the ephemerality of life.